chuliang007/resnet20_training/README.md

 # CNN training using block minifloat

-The anonymous link describes an HLS-based CNN training accelerator using the back-propagation algorithm with the SGD optimiser.
+The repo describes an HLS-based CNN training accelerator using the back-propagation algorithm with the SGD optimiser.
 The current open-source code is in floating-point format for a reference design of the CNN training accelerator.

 ## Structure